toddseller/YouMightNotNeedIndustryJargon/README.md

     *  Add Category
     *  Add Industry Jargon
     *  Add at least one alternative (but feel free to list more)
+ *  Open a new issue if you find a typo

 Once we have had an opportunity to review the submission, and it is appropriate, we will add it to the site!